 In normal operation, when the script is played back, the train will follow the commands as recorded.
 However if a track condition ahead of it is detected that requires a speed change, the warrant will modify the recorded speed accordingly.
 When the warrant makes such a speed change it "ramps" the change in small steps to give a more prototypical smooth look to the change.
 When decreasing speed it calculates and issues these step-wise speed changes so that the required speed is achieved just at the point where the speed limit must be enforced.
 When increasing speed it begins a similar "ramp up" when entering the block permitting the speed increase.
 Warrant Speed Changes has details about how warrants modify recorded speeds.

 Run ParametersThis area has check boxes to modify how the train will operate when running the warrant.

 - Clearance to Share Route Normally a track warrant assigns exclusive rights to only one train.
 This option allows several trains to share rights to a route, such as train sections following one another.
 Multiple "shared warrants" are still subject to ramping speed changes due to signals or rogue occupancy.

 - Don't Ramp Speed Changes Suppress the ramping calculations.
-Instead, thw warrant makes immediate speed change upon entering the approach block to the block requiring a speed change.
+Instead, the warrant makes immediate speed change upon entering the approach block to the block requiring a speed change.

-- Use Elapsed Time Only Do not synchronize commands with block detection.
-Using this options allows Warrants to be run on layouts without block detection.
+- Use Elapsed Time Only Do not use block detection.
+Using this option allows Warrants to be run on layouts without block detection.

 The Status field will display each block entered by the train as it traverses the route.